 Free mobile data in Saudi Arabia and beyond...
 Click here

-Fans of mega-projects are in for a treat on the shores of the Red Sea.
+Lovers of megaprojects flock to the shores of the Red Sea are in for a treat.
 Here, no less than three locations are working on the Saudi Arabia of the future: a more diverse, sustainable and outward-looking Saudi Arabia.

 Diverse the projects certainly are.
-Where the northern NEOM is becoming a state-of-the-art City of the Future, its AMAALA and Red Sea Global are aimed at (foreign) tourists.
-AMAALA hopes to appease the world's very richest.
+Where the northern NEOM is becoming a state-of-the-art City of the Future, its AMAALA and Red Sea Global are targeting (foreign) tourists.
+AMAALA hopes to appease the world's wealthiest.
 Red Sea Global will also be a luxury destination, but for nature and culture lovers as well as active travelers.

 The setting already makes one curious, as a virgin two hundred-kilometer stretch of coastline was chosen for this, with an archipelago of more than 90 pristine islands in the Red Sea and a rugged interior with dormant volcanoes, desert dunes and mountain canyons.
 The total area for Red Sea Global covers 28,000 km² and it has been labeled the fourth largest barrier reef in the world with 314 different species of coral and 280 species of fish.
 The destination is also home to numerous historical and cultural sites.